lozaexequiel/provisioner/README.md

 Please read the README.md of each tool to know how to configure it.

+**If you want to use the scripts from the local folder, comment the remote scripts and uncomment the local scripts.
+Check if the local scripts are in the same folder as the Vagrantfile.**

+## Warning

+The tools are installed in the virtual machine, not in the host machine.

 ## Errors

 Common issues can be found in the error [folder](./errors/README.md).